Learning VS Code source

 One will also notice that most, if not all parameters have a visibility assigned to it.
 What this does is that it will create an associated property in the class as well as assigning the parameter value to this property in the constructor.
 Thus, instead of writing

-class AnotherClass { private someClass: SomeClass; constructor(someClass: SomeClass) { this.someClass = someClass; } }
+class AnotherClass { private someClass: SomeClass; constructor(someClass: SomeClass) { this.someClass = someClass; } }you simply write

 - After that is done, we initialize some more services in